benplumley/Notes/Architecture.md

 This structure extends easily to the task of storing subroutines as jump commands are given.
 Before the processor jumps, the current location is pushed to the stack along with the values of all the registers - this is known as the *stack frame*.
 When the subroutine returns, the top element from the stack is popped, loading the values of all registers to what they were before the jump.
 This includes the PC, so the program goes back to where it was before the jump.
 This means subroutine calls can be nested to any depth, provided we have enough space on the stack to store each stack frame.

 **Pipelining**
 As the ALU, control unit and memory can all be working at the same time, performing the fetch-execute cycle in sequence wastes resources.
 While the processor is waiting for the memory to return a value, it is doing nothing.
 For this reason, we use *instruction level parallelism*, specifically *pipelining*.
-There are five element to the cycle:
+There are five elements to the cycle:
 1) Fetch instruction
 2) Decode
 3) Fetch operands